 Most importantly, DoD leadership has recognized that PON reduces the attack surface of Base Area Networks (BANs) by consolidating traditional switch/routing infrastructure to a single fabric to manage.
 PON also reduces managed IP address from 100s or 1000s to just a few IP addresses of the centralized PON controllers.

-If you want more information about our Tellabs Optical LAN highly secure solutions, please visit our website.
+If you want more information about how Tellabs Optical LAN reduces points of network vulnerability, you can access our online security resources.
 You can also stay connected with us on Facebook, LinkedIn, Twitter, Instagram, and YouTube.